djipidi/graphene_django_crud/README.md

-[The methods mutate, create, update, delete](#mutate-create-update-delete) are called for each change of model instances during mutations and nested mutations. it can be used to check permissions.
+[The methods mutate, create, update, delete](#mutate-create-update-delete) are called for each change of model instances during mutations and nested mutations.
+They can be used to check permissions.

 ```python
 class UserType(DjangoCRUDObjectType):